List of foreign footballers in top leagues of former Yugoslavia

-In this list are also included the players with dual nationalities and the ones born in the territory of former Yugoslavia, but have played for other, non-Yugoslav, national team.
+In this list are also included the players with dual nationalities and the ones born in the territory of former Yugoslavia, but have played for other, non-Yugoslav, national teams.

 Players in bold have made at least one appearance for their senior national team.

 Teams in bold are the current team of that player.

 The years in brackets indicates the calendar year of the season in which the player played for the club.
 For example, "(2003)–2004" means that the player was a member of the club only in the first part of the season (2003).